-12The provisions apply to the agencies covered by the Chief Financial Officers Act of 1990 31 U.S.C. § 901(b), except that the Department of Defense is exempted from this and other activities.
+12The provisions apply to the agencies covered by the Chief Financial Officers Act of 1990, 31 U.S.C. § 901(b), except that the Department of Defense is largely exempted from this and other requirements.

-- Portfolio review.
-Agencies are to annually review IT investment portfolios in order to, among other things, increase efficiency and effectiveness, and identify potential waste and duplication.
-In developing the associated process, the law requires OMB to develop standardized performance metrics, to include cost savings, and to submit quarterly reports to Congress on cost savings. - Expansion of training and use of IT acquisition cadres.
+- Expansion of training and use of IT acquisition cadres.
 Agencies are to update their acquisition human capital plans to address supporting the timely and effective acquisition of IT.
 In doing so, the law calls for agencies to consider, among other things, establishing IT acquisition cadres or developing agreements with other agencies that have such cadres. - Government-wide software purchasing program.
 The General Services Administration is to develop a strategic sourcing initiative to enhance government-wide acquisition and management of software.
-In doing so, the law requires that, to the maximum extent practicable, the General Services Administration should allow for the purchase of a software license agreement that is available for use by all Executive Branch agencies as a single user. - Maximizing the benefit of the federal strategic sourcing initiative.
-Federal agencies are required to compare their purchases of services and supplies to what is offered under the Federal Strategic Sourcing initiative.
+In doing so, the law requires that, to the maximum extent practicable, the General Services Administration should allow for the purchase of a software license agreement that is available for use by all executive branch agencies as a single user. - Maximizing the benefit of the federal strategic sourcing initiative.
+Federal agencies are required to compare their purchases of services and supplies to what is offered under the federal strategic sourcing initiative.
 OMB is also required to issue related regulations.

-In June 2015, OMB released guidance describing how agencies are to implement the law.
-13 OMB's guidance states that it is intended to, among other things:
+In June 2015, OMB released guidance describing how agencies are to implement FITARA.13 OMB's guidance is intended to, among other things:

-- assist agencies in aligning their IT resources to statutory requirements; - establish government-wide IT management controls that will meet the law's requirements, while providing agencies with flexibility to adapt to unique agency processes and requirements;
+- assist agencies in aligning their IT resources with statutory requirements; - establish government-wide IT management controls that will meet the law's requirements, while providing agencies with flexibility to adapt to unique agency processes and requirements; - clarify the CIO's role and strengthen the relationship between agency CIOs and bureau CIOs; and - strengthen CIO accountability for IT cost, schedule, performance, and security.

-13OMB, Management and Oversight of Information Technology, Memorandum M-15-14 (Washington, D.C.: June 10, 2015).
+13OMB, Management and Oversight of Federal Information Technology, Memorandum M-15-14 (Washington, D.C.: June 10, 2015).